Bedding Buying Guide

-As a company we make hundreds of pillow styles and if you have ever been to a bed and bath store you have seen 40-50 styles for sale.Suffice it to say – it can be confusing to know what is best for your needs.
-So let's start with your sleeping style – when you wake up in the morning are you on your back, side or sleeping face down?
+As a company we make hundreds of pillow styles and if you have ever been to a bed and bath store you have seen 40-50 styles for sale.Suffice it to say, it can be confusing to know what is best for your needs.
+So let's start with your sleeping style.
+When you wake up in the morning are you on your back, side or stomach?

-If you wake up on your side, congratulations – you’re like 50% of the population.
-The side sleeper position is best suited for a firmer density pillow.
+- Side sleepers are best suited for a medium-firm density pillow.
 The firmer density keeps your head and neck from going too low near your shoulder blade.

-Comforter or Duvet?
+Comforter or Duvet

-Feathers or Down?
+Feathers or Down